sc-ventures/cloudbreak-documentation/docs/common/create-adv-2.md

 **Choose image**

 If under [Choose image catalog](#choose-image-catalog), you selected a custom image catalog, under **Choose Image** you can select an image from that catalog.
-For complete instructions, refer to [Custom images](images.md).
+For complete instructions, refer to [Using custom images](images.md).

 If you are trying to customize Ambari and HDP/HDF versions, you can ignore the **Choose Image** option; in this case default base image is used.